 Step 2 – Apply our product criteria

 After we’ve determined a need for a product, we set standards to which the product must meet.
 In order of priority, here are our selection criteria:

 - Performance – first and foremost, we seek products that perform.
 We’ve bought many natural products in the past that simply do not get the job done.
 We ask for recommendations from friends and family; we scour through online ratings on product pages.
 We look for reviews on blogs, YouTube channels, and social media.

 - Vegan/Cruelty-Free – here at The Minimalist Vegan, we believe in reducing the harm and exploitation of animals.
 All of the products that we consume are vegan and cruelty-free, and they always will be.
 This is an absolute non-negotiable.
 Note: this is our mindset, knowing very well that we can’t 100% avoid harm.

 - Organic – beyond performance and cruelty-free products, we look for items that are made without the use of any harmful chemicals.
 The organic certification has a lot of influence in the food industry and is growing in everyday consumer goods.
 Toxin-free is the best way to be.

 - Fairtrade – we must support brands that do not exploit workers.
 This often involves researching a brands website to get an understanding of their supply chain.
 Some brands also register for a fair trade certification, which is another thing to look out for.

 - Sustainable – this is often the hardest box to tick when you consider packaging, freight and postage alone, but it’s something we take very seriously.
-We do our best to purchase from brands who are environmentally conscious and try to reduce waste in their production process.
+We do our best to purchase from brands that are environmentally conscious and try to reduce waste in their production process.

 Step 3 – Find brands

 When we’ve established our criteria, it’s time to find the product.
 To tick the fairtrade box, our first preference is to support local brands.
 This doesn’t guarantee better working conditions, but it’s proven to be a good place to start.